acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 * we decoupled our application from eXist-db’s *shared-resources*, and

 * we adapted our application’s base template *tamplates/page.html* in a way that it now reflects all our changes.

 ## Upcoming steps

-In the [third part]({% post_url 2016-08-12-part-3-table-of-content %}) of this tutorial we will upload the XML/TEI files in our database and write our first xQuery function which will generate a very basic table of content from the uploaded XML/TEI documents.
-To present this table of content to the users of our web app, we will also learn how to integrate xQuery functions in HTML code.
+In the [third part]({% post_url 2016-08-12-part-3-table-of-content %}) of this tutorial we will upload the XML/TEI files in our database and write our first xQuery function which will generate a very basic table of contents from the uploaded XML/TEI documents.
+To present this table of contents to the users of our web app, we will also learn how to integrate xQuery functions in HTML code.